pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 - Total Marketplace revenue for the period
 - DAO share paid
-- Number of active Marketplace partners
+- Number of active Marketplace publishers
 - Number of active datasets
-- New partners onboarded during the period
+- New publishers onboarded during the period
 - Revenue breakdown by category

 Reports shall be published in the Reports forum section and visualized on the Pyth Insights Hub.

 ### Conflict of Interest

-Douro Labs shall disclose any material financial relationship with Marketplace partners, including equity ownership, revenue guarantees, or preferential terms to related parties.
+Douro Labs shall disclose any material financial relationship with Marketplace publishers, including equity ownership, revenue guarantees, or preferential terms to related parties.
 Where material conflicts exist, disclosure must be included in the onboarding notice and monthly reporting.

 ### Termination